pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 +++ {"editable": true, "raw_mimetype": "", "slideshow": {"slide_type": ""}, "tags": []}

-## Three different causal DAGS
+## Three different causal DAGs

 :::{note}
 This section takes heavy inspiration from the post [Causal Inference 2: Illustrating Interventions via a Toy Example](https://www.inference.vc/causal-inference-2-illustrating-interventions-in-a-toy-example/) {cite:p}`Huszár2019causal2`.
 Imitation is the sincerest form of flattery.
 :::

-If we think about how 2 variables, $x$ and $y$, are related we can come up with many different causal DAGS.
+If we think about how 2 variables, $x$ and $y$, are related we can come up with many different causal DAGs.
 Below we consider just 3 possibilities, which we'll label DAG 1, 2, and 3.

 1. $x$ causally influences $y$
 2. $y$ causally influences $x$